-As the 6th anniversary of my departure from Ireland approaches, I’ve been looking back over the past 6 years, the places I’ve been to and the experiences I’ve had.
+As the 10th anniversary of my departure from Ireland was earlier this year, I had to come back and re-visit this post.
+I’ve been looking back over the past 10 years, the places I’ve been to and the experiences I’ve had.
 Anyone who knows me at all knows that I LOVE to travel, in fact if someone would just pay me to travel the world, I’d be a very happy woman!
 I’m always planning our next trip (much to the dismay of our bank accounts!), and dreaming about where we should go next, and after all, why not?
 I’m pretty sure that no one ever uttered the words “why did I take all those amazing trips and see all those amazing places” on their death-bed, after all life is for living!
 I think a quote that sums up travelling perfectly is “The world is a book and those who do not travel read only one page” – wonderful and expresses my feelings on travel perfectly.
 So during all this reminiscing I decided to blog about the top 10 travel moments I have had – here it goes!

 10. The DMZ – Korea